Writing Secure Code: A Developer's Guide to Thwarting Security Exploits

 Principle of Least Privilege: Limiting Access to Minimize Damage

-The wake-up call came during a penetration test years later.
-The tester showed me how they could have used that over-privileged service to dump our entire user table.
+The trade-off between development speed and security discipline is constant, and I usually lose that battle when deadlines loom.
+Years ago during a penetration test, the tester showed me how they could have used that over-privileged service to dump the application's user table.
 That extra permission I thought was "just easier" had created a critical vulnerability that sat unnoticed for months.

 Input Validation: The First Line of Defense

 Early in my career, I thought validation was just checking for empty fields.
-Then I watched a colleague demonstrate how they could bypass our "secure" login form by injecting SQL into the username field.
+Then I watched another developer demonstrate how they could bypass a "secure" login form by injecting SQL into the username field.
 The database query executed their malicious code instead of checking credentials.
-Validate everything: data type, length, format, and encoding—like a rigorous doorman at an exclusive venue.
+Validate everything: data type, length, format, and encoding.

 I now keep a mental checklist: Is this input from a trusted source?
 Have I validated the format?
 Am I using parameterized queries?
 Have I tested with malicious inputs?
-That checklist has saved me from repeating old mistakes.
+That checklist has saved me from repeating old mistakes, though I'm still learning what "good enough" validation looks like.
+For more context, see sandboxing untrusted containers with gvisor: lessons from g-fuzz vulnerability research.

 Output Encoding: Preventing Cross-Site Scripting (XSS)

-Years ago, I built a comment system without proper encoding.
+Years ago, I built a comment system for a blog without proper encoding.
 Everything worked fine in testing until a user posted a comment with embedded JavaScript.
 Suddenly, every visitor to that page was redirected to a phishing site.
-The fix was simple - proper HTML encoding - but the damage to user trust took much longer to repair.
+The fix was simple (proper HTML encoding), but the damage to user trust took much longer to repair.
+For more context, see securing the cloud-native frontier: a guide to cloud-native security.

 Secure Handling of Sensitive Data: Protecting What Matters

 Encryption in transit (HTTPS) is mandatory, not optional.
 Passwords, when stored, go through salted hashing with algorithms like Argon2 or bcrypt.
-Years of experience have taught me that convenience is never worth the risk - I've seen the aftermath of breaches where "temporary" insecure shortcuts became permanent vulnerabilities.
+Years of experience have taught me that convenience is never worth the risk.
+I've seen the aftermath of breaches where "temporary" insecure shortcuts became permanent vulnerabilities.
+Security-by-design is ideal, but often sacrificed for deadlines.

 Regular Security Testing: Finding Problems Before Attackers Do